Camen: Biography

 Due to artistic differences Camen ended his collaboration with DJ BoBo and Yes Music after his first album.
 In 2002, his second album Addicted To It was released by K-Tel label.
 At first Camen could not build on his former success.
 In 2005 he released the single How Long, additional singles and one album under his own label "NeMac Entertainment".
 In 2009 Camen was the voice of the official Street Parade anthem Still have a dream and in 2010 performed in a crossover concert with the symphony orchestra Camerata Schweiz under the direction of Howard Griffiths at the Züri Fäscht.
 The fourth album, Move on (Musikvertrieb/Muve), entered the top ten of the Swiss album charts in September 2012.
 This was followed by the singles Wake Up Next To You (2021) and, on International Women's Day 2022, the single For The Women.
 In the movie Color del Cielo - Color of Heaven (2022) by Joan-Marc Zapata he interpreted the song Baby, Won't You Please Come Home in a scene with Carlos Leal.
+Together with Gino Todesco he composed and produced Pure Love, the official song of the Wunderlampe Foundation, in 2024.
 Camen and his band regularly play at festivals, clubs and events in Switzerland and abroad.
 Since 2015, he is performing biweekly as resident artist at the Zürich venue "Terrasse".
+Since 2023 he has been performing for the luxury river cruise company Uniworld Boutique River Cruises.
+In 2025 he signed an exclusive cooperation agreement lasting until 2028, including up to 70 shows per year.